margielamob/LogiCity/README.md

 ```

 ### Pre-trained Models & Test
-All of the models displayed in Tab.
-3 can be downloaded [here](https://drive.google.com/file/d/1gDMu4AlljMR1FeUh5ty1y7sO0KW5CV4d/view?usp=sharing).
+All of the models displayed in Table 3 can be downloaded [here](https://drive.google.com/file/d/1gDMu4AlljMR1FeUh5ty1y7sO0KW5CV4d/view?usp=sharing).
 Structure them into:
 ```plaintext
 LogiCity/